wp-plugins/searchfit-shortcodes/readme.txt

 6. Refer to the plugin 'Settings' page for information about the available shortcodes and examples

 == Changelog ==

+= 1.1.1 =

+* Fixed "Error class getGroupOfProductsAsHtml is already declared" when using many shortcodes in one post.

 = 1.1.0 =